siewmeng/sm/file01_enum.md

 var colour:String

 colour="Red"      // assigned Red
-colour="Blue"     // change to Blue
+colour="Green"    // change to Green
 colour="Yellow"   // change to Yellow

 ... and so on